Steve Sarkisian: El Camino College football

 At the urging of El Camino head football coach John Featherstone, one of his instructors, Sarkisian restarted his football career.
 As a redshirt freshman in 1993, Sarkisian earned All-Mission Conference honors.
-In his sophomore season, he was named a junior college All-American after setting a national junior college record by completing 72.4 percent of his passes.
+In his sophomore season, he was named a junior college All-American after setting national junior college records in passer efficiency rating of 203.8 and completion percentage (72.4%).

 BYU football

 1995

 As a junior, Sarkisian transferred to Brigham Young University in Provo, Utah, for the 1995 season.
 He was recruited by DeWayne Walker, then an assistant coach for the BYU Cougars.
 Although Kansas State and Washington State showed interest, Sarkisian chose BYU primarily because the school boasted more combined Davey O'Brien- and Heisman-winning quarterbacks in the last decade than any other had in the previous 50 years of Division I-A. The previous starting quarterback, John Walsh, was also from Torrance and a friend of Sarkisian.
 Walsh left school a year early to enter the 1995 NFL draft, creating a void in the depth chart; Sarkisian accepted a scholarship with BYU in December 1994.

 At BYU, Sarkisian was coached by offensive coordinator Norm Chow under head coach LaVell Edwards.
 As a junior, Sarkisian passed for 3,437 yards and 20 touchdowns, earning All-Western Athletic Conference honors.
 Sarkisian finished the season by completing 31 of 34 passes for 399 yards and three touchdowns in BYU's 45–28 victory over Fresno State.
 His completion percentage in the game (91.2 percent) set an NCAA record at that time.